dmrieder/Snowball/README.md

 Snowball
 ========

-These are the three programs published with my article in Computers and Composition Online
+These are the three programs published with my article in Computers and Composition Online.
+The article can be found at <a href="http://www.bgsu.edu/departments/english/cconline/rieder/"></a>.